pragmint/open-practices/practices/conduct-code-reviews.md

 Using checklists to conduct code reviews helps ensure consistency and thoroughness in the evaluation process.
 However, it's important to note that checklists should not remain static; rather, they should be continuously refined during retrospectives.
 This involves soliciting feedback from team members and incorporating lessons learned from previous reviews to improve the effectiveness of the checklist over time.

+### Automation

+It can be helpful to have automated build / verification processes take place when a pull/merge request is opened.
+Some examples include: run the linter, deploy to an ephemeral environment, run integration tests, etc. These steps reduce the chances of accidentally merging in broken code.

+Furthermore, LLMs backed tools are able to provide automated feedback on code changes.
+These can be useful, but be wary of useless or even misguided feedback.
+No LLM is going to remove the need to think.
+Advise your teams to be smart.

 ## Introspective Questions